 The one with the Stat as a bad guy…

-Strap into your seat as Turetto and his Furious dudes take you for a spin in their cars…with the Stat as bad guy.
+Strap into your seat as Toretto and his Furious dudes take you for a spin in their cars (yet again).

 Furious 7 – Official Trailer (HD), Fast and Furious and photos © Universal Pictures

 OK, I could almost taste the testosterone from the opening credits alone.
 This being my first full journey into the Fast the Furious franchise, having previously only watched the first five to ten minutes of one and I can’t remember even which number let alone what the plot was.

 I gave up simply as I felt this was men’s turf and intruding so left Darlin Husband to the Rock and Vin Diesel street racing.
 The reason I watched this one was simply that Jason Statham was in it as the bad guy.
 So snuggled up to Darlin’ Husband I started to watch…

-Groot Dom (Vin Diesel) and his family for putting Owen in coma.
+Groot Dom (Vin Diesel) and his family for putting Owen in a coma.
 Fair dos.

 So anyway Dom and this merry band of Fast and Furious dudes aim to kill him before that.
 After a confrontation in his office, Luke (The Rock, Dwayne Johnson) is hospitalised after a fight with Deckard.
 Deckard kills them off the dudes one by one, and started ironically in this particular episode 7, with a character called Han Seoul-Oh.